Carthar/Carthar-ACE-Custom-Content/Inculcation Cells/ReadMe.txt

 The dungeon will have two states.
 One that is base ace and the raid configuration when triggered.

-The raid is timed to two hours.
+The raid is timed for two hours.

 Installation
 Copy this folder into to your ace\content\sql\ folder